What is Gingivitis?

 Treatments that can fight against gingivitis include:

-- Oral antibiotics: This can curb persistent areas of gum inflammation (x).
+Antibiotics can curb persistent areas of gum inflammation. (x)

-- Antiseptic mouthwash: Antiseptic mouthwash with chlorhexidine can help in disinfecting the mouth (x).
+Antiseptic mouthwash with chlorhexidine can help in disinfecting the mouth. (x)

-- Flap surgery: During this procedure, the gums are lifted back while tartar and plaque are removed from huge pockets.
-After, the gums are sutured in place to adjust well around the tooth (x).
+The dentist lifts the gums back during this procedure while tartar and plaque are removed from huge pockets.
+After, the dentist sutures the gums in place to adjust them well around the tooth. (x)

-- Doxycycline: This antibiotic can prevent enzymes from triggering tooth decay (x).
+This antibiotic can prevent enzymes from triggering tooth decay. (x)

 Natural Supplements for Gingivitis

-This is essential in dental health as it helps in getting rid of disease-causing bacteria found in the mouth (x).
-It is actually a popular ingredient in various tooth gels.
-As a dietary supplement, take 1,000 mg of aloe vera extract powder once daily with 8 oz of water or beverage of choice, or as directed by a physician.
+Aloe vera is essential in dental health as it helps get rid of disease-causing bacteria found in the mouth. (x) It is actually a popular ingredient in various tooth gels.
+As a dietary supplement, take 1,000 mg of aloe vera extract powder once daily with 8 oz of water or beverage of choice or as directed by a physician.

-Many regard turmeric as a superfood.
-It is effective in preventing gingivitis and keeping plaque at bay (x).
-This is largely thanks to its anti-inflammatory benefits.
-It has an active component called curcumin, a powerful anti-inflammatory agent with a powerful antioxidant effect (x).
-Take 1,000 mg of curcumin natural turmeric extract powder once a day.
+Many health professionals regard turmeric as a superfood.
+It is effective in preventing gingivitis and keeping plaque at bay. (x) This is primarily thanks to its anti-inflammatory benefits.
+It has an active component called curcumin, a potent anti-inflammatory agent with a powerful antioxidant effect. (x) Take 1,000 mg of curcumin natural turmeric extract powder once a day.
 Take it along with water or a meal.